 The biggest change that I have noticed is that the whole competitive side of sports day is being played down.
 At the children’s school there is actually only one race in which each child competes against their classmates to see who is the winner, the champion… the best.
 In about three waves each class stampedes down the track, followed by the very competitive mums, and even more competitive dads.
 When it was my children’s turn Elliot had the facial expression of a pro athlete, and, unfortunately, the speed of someone working behind a post office counter on a busy Saturday afternoon.
 He may not have done quite so badly had he not spent the whole race looking around to see where everyone else was.
 Simply looking forwards would have probably given him the answer.
 Lilia, much in the style of her first pre-school sports day debut, was not so concerned with where she finished, but at smiling at all the people clapping and cheering.
 She beamed her way down the track, plaits skipping along merrily behind her.

 This style of sports day insists however, that before the children get to fondle their competitive streak, they are made to appreciate the wholesomeness of teamwork.
 Most of the sports day consists of two class members from each year joining together to create a team that then tries to score more points than any other team (think Gryffindor versus Slytherin, but with more plimsoles and less magic).
 Luckily, from a photographic point of view, each family is kept in the same team.
 The team trail around participating in each event (throwing, running, climbing, jumping etc), accruing points and the winning team is decided once all the points for each team are counted.
-It's a very friendly, positive affair.
+It’s a very friendly, positive affair.
+If your child loves soccer, 2 Liverpool vs Manchester City Tickets would be the best gift to them.

 This year I was conscious, as I followed Elliot and Lilia around the sports field dragging a very grumpy Dominic, that it would be the last year that Dominic would be an unwilling spectator.
 Next year he would be an unwilling competitor instead.
 It is rather unfortunate that Elliot and Lilia’s team, generally speaking, are the less competitive, not-really-very-sporty team.
 Whilst some children shone at random events, lets just say that it’s probably safe to conclude that we were not staring at the faces of future Olympians, especially not considering that most of the children were looking at each new physical challenge like it was an alien about to suck their brains out.
 When Elliot enthusiastically ran over to me to tell me, with a huge grin of pride, that this year his team were called (rather unfortunately) the ‘Lemons’, it was hard not to be struck by the mocking irony.